josongmin/instagram_private_api_endpoint/README.md

 # instagram_private_api_endpoint
-instagram private api endpoint of App and Web
+instagram private api endpoint of App and Web for Android

 This project contains instagram private API of Web and App.